andysingal/LLMops/peliminary-tasks.md

 How do you pick an LLM production candidate from multiple experiments?
 How do you test the LLM to decide whether to push it to production or not?

+##### Inference pipeline
+The inference pipeline is the last piece of the puzzle.
+It is connected to the model registry and logical feature store.
+It loads a fine-tuned LLM from the model registry, and from the logical feature store, it accesses the vector DB for RAG.
+It takes in client requests through a REST API as queries.
+It uses the fine-tuned LLM and access to the vector DB to carry out RAG and answer the queries.

+All the client queries, enriched prompts using RAG, and generated answers are sent to a prompt monitoring system to analyze, debug, and better understand the system.
+Based on specific requirements, the monitoring system can trigger alarms to take action either manually or automatically.

+At the interface level, this component follows exactly the FTI architecture, but when zooming in, we can observe unique characteristics of an LLM and RAG system, such as the following:

+- A retrieval client used to do vector searches for RAG
+- Prompt templates used to map user queries and external information to LLM inputs
+- Special tools for prompt monitoring